 Nine Dots & The Problem with Learning

-Despite the aggrieved weariness of students who have grown tired of a seemingly endless demand for papers, there is a very good (and perhaps even obvious) reason why intense learning evaluations demand extended textual reflection.
-To begin with, language in-and-of itself can be understood as a kind of primordial learning technology whereby in a continuous dialectic one receives, decodes, processes and encodes information.
-These, of course, are only metaphors: the mind is not a machine but an organ, and organic or geological metaphors can often be just as helpful as their machinic copies.
-For example, the learning mind can be understood as an island whose soil becomes enriched, and whose contours are shaped by tidal movements of information and sense which wash ashore and recede, depositing various accretions, sculpting unique formations which may be only later be measured and catalogued as evidence of learning.
-In any case, the meaningful encoding of information via textual performance thus remains one of the most effective means of determining whether learning has occurred (particularly in the cognitive domain), and this is another reason why language-writing remains indispensable for assessing the relative success of instruction: a text must be constructed, and this constructive activity requires one to demonstrate a familiarity-with and an understanding-of key concepts, including the way in which those concepts are either assembled into larger schemes or brought into proximity with other concepts in novel ways.
-A text is thus a kind of artifact or residue of a learning process that is hidden, organismic, and dynamic; the act of skilled construction, (textual or otherwise) thus evidences a student’s mastery.
+Despite the aggrieved cries of students grown tired of a seemingly endless demand for written assignments, there is a very good reason why most robust learning evaluations demand forms of extended textual reflection.
+For starters, language as such can itslef be understood as a primordial learning-technology whereby in a continuous dialectic one receives, decodes, processes and encodes information.
+Such computational metaphors can be helpful, but they remain metaphors: the mind is not a machine but an organ, and organic metaphors are often as helpful as their machinic copies.
+Geological metaphors, too, can provide wonderful metaphors and perhaps fund entirely new models for how learning works.
+For example, the learning mind might be thought of as an island whose soil becomes enriched, and whose contours are shaped by tidal movements of information and sense which wash ashore and recede, depositing various accretions and sculpting unique formations which may be only later be measured and catalogued as evidence of learning.
+In any case, the meaningful encoding of information via textual performance remains one of the most effective means of determining whether learning has occurred (particularly in the cognitive domain), and this is another reason why the evaluation of writing remains indispensable for assessing the relative success of instruction: a text must be constructed, and this constructive activity requires one to demonstrate a familiarity-with and an understanding-of key concepts, including the way in which those concepts are either assembled into larger schemes or brought into proximity with other concepts in coherent and novel ways.
+A text is thus an artifact or residue of a process that is opaque and dynamic; the act of skilled construction, (textual or otherwise) thus evidences a student’s mastery.

 German theorist Ernst Von Glaserfeld, a proponent of radical constructivism provides a neat summary of the theory.
 “Instead of presupposing knowledge is a representation of what exists,” he writes, “knowledge is a mapping in the light of human experience of what is feasible”.
 Bracketing for a moment the overtly pragmatic thrust of this statement, the idea that knowledge is constructed by learners who bring their own experiences, interests, and concerns to bear upon the learning process should be noted as a hallmark of constructivism.
 This kind of robust participatory learning is a distinctive mark of constructivist learning theory.
 “The mind is never passive; it is a perpetual activity.
 You cannot postpone its life until you have sharpened it.
 Whatever interest attaches to your subject matter must be evoked here and now; whatever powers you are strengthening in the pupil must be strengthened here and now: whatever possibilities of mental life your teaching should impart must be exhibited here and now.
 That is the golden rule of education, and a very difficult rule to follow" writes nineteenth-century mathematician and philosopher Alfred North Whitehead.
 Whitehead’s “golden rule” thus forecloses any possibility of passive learning, demanding instead that instruction consider the pupil’s unique interests, experiences, and passions as the motor which drives learners toward mastery.